 TGax editor: Move the 10-11 para (shown below, assuming no change from D4.0) from the (old) Section 27.3.10.8.5.
 Xref updated to .3 and make other chanfes as indicated.

 If the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0, for an MU-MIMO allocation of RU size greater than 242 subcarriers, the User fields are dynamically split between HE-SIG-B content channel 1 and HE-SIG-B content channel 2 and the split is decided by the AP (on a per case basis).
-See 27.3.10.8.4 (HE-SIG-B common content) and 27.3.10.8.5 (HE-SIG-B per user content) for more details.
+See 27.3.10.8.4 (HE-SIG-B common content) and Table xxxb for more details.

 If the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 1, for bandwidths larger than 20 MHz, the User fields are split equitably between two HE-SIG-B content channels, i.e., for a k user MU-MIMO PPDU, User fields are carried in HE-SIG-B content channel 1 and User fields in HE-SIG-B content channel 2.
+See Table xxxb.

 TGax editor: edit the paragraph as follows.
 Also interrupt the paragraph before the paragraph completes.

-The User Specific field consists of multiple User fields.
-The User fields follow the Common field of HE-SIG-B. The RU Allocation field in the Common field and the position of the User field in the User Specific field together identify the RU used to transmit a STA’s data.
 Multiple RUs addressed to a single STA shall not be allowed in the User Specific field.
-Therefore, the signaling that enables STAs to decode their data is carried in only one User field.
+Therefore, the signaling that enables a STA to decode its data is carried in only one User field.

 TGax editor: insert the following paragraph and NOTE.

+The ordering of User fields within the User Specific field is as follows:

+First the User fields shall be ordered according to row as defined in Table xxxb

+Second, if the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0, then the User fields within each row shall be ordered by increasing frequency of RU (i.e. #1-#9 in Table 27-25 (RU Allocation subfield))

+Third, and without regard to the value of SIGB Compression field, the ordering of users’ User fields in the same RU shall follow the same user ordering as the index u in equations (27-37), (27-58) and (27-109)

+NOTE: In this way, RU Allocation subfield(s) (if present), Center 26-tone RU field(s) and the position of a user’s User field in the User Specific field of a HE-SIG-B content channel indicate the user’s RU assignment and space time stream assignment.

 TGax editor: move paras 7 (excluding the first sentence), 12, 15-16 from 27.3.10.8.3 (shown below, assuming no change from D4.0) excluding the “mapping” sentences (shown below via strikeout), then edit as marked